travis-ci/docs-travis-ci-com/user/deployment-v2.md

 layout: en
 ---

-> This page documents deployments using the next major version dpl v2 which
+> ALPHA This page documents deployments using the next major version dpl v2 which
 > currently is in a preview release phase.
-Please see our blog post on details
+Please see [the announcement blog post](https://blog.travis-ci.com/2019-08-27-deployment-tooling-dpl-v2-preview-release) on details
 > about the release process.
 Documentation for dpl v1, the current default
-> version, can be found [here](/user/deployments).
+> version, can be found [here](/user/deployments). {: alpha}

 ## Supported Providers